lcdb/lcdb-wf/docs/index.rst

 easily include arbitrary other genomes.
 They can then be automatically included in RNA-seq and ChIP-seq workflows.

-This system is designed to allow customization
+This system is designed to allow customization as the config file can be used to include arbitrary genomes whether local or on the web.
+The `references` workflow need only be run once for all these genomes to be created, with the `references_dir` being used as a centralized repository that can be then used with all other workflows.

 Integration with external data and figure-making
 ------------------------------------------------